odyslam/devrel-resources/README.md

 # About

-This list has been curated with <3 by Odysseas Lamtzidis using [HackMD](https://hackmd.io)
+This list has been curated with <3 by Odysseas Lamtzidis using [HackMD](https://hackmd.io).

+Odysseas is working as a Developer 🥑 at [Netdata](https://netdata.cloud) and blogs at [Odyslam.me/blog](https://odyslam.me/blog/).